Arize-ai/client_python/README.md

 ```

 #### Bulk predictions:
-When dealing with bulk predictions, you can pass in input features, prediction/actual labels, and prediction_ids via a Pandas Dataframe where df.coloumns contain feature names.
+When dealing with bulk predictions, you can pass in input features, prediction/actual labels, and prediction_ids for more than one prediction via a Pandas Dataframe where df.columns contain feature names.
 ```python
 ## e.g. labels from a CSV.
 Labels must be 2-D data frames where df.columns correspond to the label name
 features_df = pd.read_csv('path/to/file.csv')